adnzaki/actudent-web/actudent/Core/Libraries/ExcelCreator/README.md

 $excel->setMultipleColumnsWidth($columns); // will create auto size for those columns
 ```
-And you would like to set default column's width
+And if you would like to set default column's width
 ```
 $excel->setDefaultColumnWidth(12);
 ```